 Climate change is a global problem that needs to be tackled at the local level.
 Can you share an example of where UNDP is successfully supporting a country’s private sector to reduce the impacts of climate change?

 In terms of climate change, we now know that time is short; dramatic and comprehensive changes are needed to reverse or slow the catastrophic effects our actions are having on the world.

 UNDP is the primary actor on climate change in the United Nations and a full two-thirds of UNDP’s climate portfolio is focused on engaging the private sector and fostering connections between private sector actors.
 Longstanding UNDP partners such as the Global Environment Facility and Green Climate Fund unlock catalytic capital and create an environment for the private sector to engage on climate change issues.

 An example of a project that is strengthening the country’s private sector – while at the same time mitigating climate risks – is the GCF-funded project in Sri Lanka, “Strengthening the resilience of smallholder farmers in the Dry Zone to climate variability and extreme events through an integrated approach to water management”.

-The project addresses technical, financial and institutional barriers related to achieving integrated water management to improve agriculture-based livelihoods of smallholder farmers in Sri Lanka’s Dry Zone.
+The project addresses technical, financial and institutional barriers related to achieving integrated water management to improve agriculture-based livelihoods of smallholder famers in Sri Lanka’s Dry Zone.
 This project promotes private sector partnership through enterprise development, particularly targeting women and youth, and supports entrepreneurship among communities to deliver new technologies for resilient agriculture, drinking water and climate information.